robinrendle/aeve/draft.md

 How long had she been swearing at the clouds?

 Barreling down the mountain path and keeping one eye on the sky above whilst she drove, Aeve realised that she couldn’t see the stars — but in Kenya you could *always* see them, they were unavoidable features of the landscape at night.
-Stars materialised like an alien city hovering above the desert, it was a fractured, luminescent metropolis made up of billions of little bulbs and microscopic fractals which lay there, ready for someone to trace lines between them all.
+Stars materialised, hovering above the desert as a fractured, luminescent metropolis made up of billions of little bulbs and microscopic fractals which lay in wait, ready for someone to trace lines between them all.

 However, if the clouds were listening then they were certainly unmoved by her florid taunts; the insults quickly escalated into a stream of accusations as she started to blame the clouds for everything.
 Her voice became clear even over the truck’s engine and the tired, rusty *clunk* of gears twirling inside.
-These screams soon broke into whispers and after a short while her threats trailed off into hopeful prayers.
+Aeve’s screams soon broke into whispers and after a short while her threats trailed off into hopeful prayers.

 Were the stars out tonight or was she simply exhausted?
-Turning in every direction, her truck responded by swinging dangerously from one side of the dirt road to the other. *Concentrate, you idiot*.
+Turning in every direction, her truck responded by swinging dangerously from one side of the track to the other. *Concentrate, you idiot*.
 In her debilitating exhaustion Aeve had forgotten that the surrounding darkness was stacked with danger, as she knew the stories well enough.

-Bandits roamed these valleys waiting to pounce on the researchers that moved back and forth between villages.
-There were gangs of ex-soldiers, deserted militia and paramilitary units alongside a company of rebel groups which had been said to camp out in the surrounding desert, waiting.
-They patrolled the landscape for movement of any kind, in search of an easy late-night meal.
+Bandits roamed these desert valleys waiting to pounce on the researchers that moved back and forth between villages.
+There were gangs of ex-soldiers, deserted militia and paramilitary units alongside a company of rebel groups which had been said to camp out in the surrounding desert.
+They patrolled the landscape for movement of any kind in search of an easy late-night meal.
 So setting aside the dirt track she had been speeding through in the darkness, and the fact that she only had about two hours of sleep, it was still far too dangerous for Aeve to be driving so recklessly.

-A few moments later she found the foreground and the background waving asynchronously into a mushy silhouette.
+A few moments later she found the foreground and the background began to wave asynchronously into a mushy silhouette.
 Aeve searched this liquid shadow for the faces of monsters, and she could begin to imagine an invisible army of nightmares hidden in amongst the bracken.
 But now all she could find was the tiny strip of road, lit by a half-cone of light – she had forgotten to fix a broken headlight the day before. *Fuck it!* she thought, *there isn’t a single broken headlight or monster out there that’s mad enough to screw with me tonight.”*

-Because tonight was special.
-A call had woken her, buzzed her out of bed.
+Because tonight was special; a call had woken her, buzzed her out of bed.
 An unpredictable rainstorm was inbound, clouds in the horizon building, humidity in the air fluctuating with every breath.
-She could feel it in her bones like the way it’s said of experienced pilots, their planes become extensions of their own body.
+She could feel it in her bones like the way it’s said of experienced pilots and their planes, how the fuselage, propellors and the tips of wings become extensions of their own body.

 Tonight she felt the drop in air pressure.
 Tonight she could somehow feel the palpitating, beautiful puffy little rain clouds that sat on the horizon.
 Of course, she had dreamt and planned for this moment a million times before but tonight something was different.
 This is was what she had been waiting for.